Universite-Gustave-Eiffel/NoiseModelling/Docs/WPS_Blocks.rst

 .. _WPS Builder documentation: https://docs.boundlessgeo.com/suite/1.1.0/processing/wpsbuilder/index.html

-Create your own WPS script
+Create your own WPS block
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Please see `Advanced Users Section`_, because now you want to be one !